siddique-SCT/SQL_centric_retails_analysis/README.md

 ## 📧 Contact

-For questions or collaboration, contact the Data Engineering Team at **data@retailcore.com**
+For questions or collaboration, contact the Data Engineering Team Lead Muhammad Siddique at *siddique@softcomputech.com*

 ---
 ```